polkadot-developers/polkadot-docs/tutorials/accounts/identity.md

 The identity pallet allows users to clear and kill their identity.

 - Clearing - users can clear their identity information and have their deposit returned.
-Clearing an identity also clears all sub accounts and returns their deposits.
+Clearing an identity also clears all sub-accounts and returns their deposits.
 The `clearIdentity` call is used for this purpose.
-- Killing - it is is possible to kill an identity that you deems erroneous.
+- Killing - it is is possible to kill an identity that you deem erroneous.
 This results in a slash of the deposit.
 To kill an identity, the `killIdentity` call is used.

 For further information about clearing and killing an identity, refer to the [How to Set and Clear an Identity](https://support.polkadot.network/support/solutions/articles/65000181981#Clearing-an-Identity){target=\_blank} guide on the Polkadot support page.